Daniele Portanova

-Career
+Playing career

-Portanova started his professional career at third division side Fermana F.C., debuting in 1996 and leaving for then Serie B side Genoa C.F.C.
+Portanova started his professional career at third division side Fermana F.C., debuting in 1996 and leaving for then Serie B side Genoa C.F.C..
 He started the first four games of the season but managed just two more minutes of football for the rest of the season after that.
 This prompted him to leave Genoa for third division side A.S.
 Avellino 1912 on loan for the 1999–2000 season.
-After a disappointing time at Avellino, where he managed just nine appearances, Genoa sold the young defender to then third division side A.C.R.
-Messina.
+After a disappointing time at Avellino, where he managed just nine appearances, Genoa sold the young defender to the third-division side Messina.

 Messina

-Portanova immediately became a vital member of the Messina side which achieved promotion in the 2000–01 season to Serie B. He made 18 appearances in 2001–02, missing 15 rounds in the middle of the season due to an injury.
-The 2002–03 season was the best of Portanova's career to date, with the defender managing 34 appearances and even scored four goals for the side.
+Portanova immediately became a vital member of the Messina side, which was promoted from 2000–01 to Serie B. He made 18 appearances in 2001–02, missing 15 rounds in the middle of the season due to an injury.
+The 2002–03 season was the best of Portanova's career to date, with the defender managing 34 appearances and even scoring four goals for the side.